SpellholdStudios/Bank_of_Baldurs_Gate/README.md

 #

-The main idea of this mod is a throught, that often player is left without money.
+The main idea of this mod is a thought, that often player is left without money.
 And it's stupid that in big city of Baldur's Gate there is not a single bank.
-So I made this mod.
+So I wrote this mod.

 Near Iron Throne building there is a locked dwelling with ogre magi inside.
-This is a Bank of Baldur's Gate, that was blocked due to robbing by ogres.
-After you kill ogre magi, you may return and find, that bank returned to work.
+This is the Bank of Baldur's Gate, that was blocked due to robbing by ogres.
+After you kill ogre magi, you may return and find that bank returned to work.
 Go to second floor and open a deposit in talk with director Billboo:-) You can leave him your money or take from him any time.